-E-mail and Facsimile (fax) Submissions.
-Will not be accepted.

-- Figures, Graphs, Images, and Pictures.
+- (1) E-mail and Facsimile (fax) Submissions.
+Will not be accepted. - Figures, Graphs, Images, and Pictures.
 Should be of a size that is easily readable or viewable and may be landscape orientation. - (3) Font.
 Easy to read font (10-point minimum).
 Smaller type may be used in figures and tables but must be clearly legible. - (4) Line Spacing.
 Applicants can use single spacing or double spacing. - (5) Margins.
 One (1) inch top, bottom, left, and right. - (6) Page layout.
 Portrait orientation only except for figures, graphs, images, and pictures. - (7) Page Limit.
-The Abbreviated Proposal for Abbreviated Applications is limited to four (4) pages, and the Technical Proposal for Full Applications is limited to twenty-five (25) pages.
+The Technical Proposal for Applications is limited to 20 pages.